Pribilof Islands

 The Pribilof Islands (formerly the Northern Fur Seal Islands; Amiq, Острова Прибылова) are a group of four volcanic islands off the coast of mainland Alaska, in the Bering Sea, about 200 mi north of Unalaska and 200 miles (320 km) southwest of Cape Newenham.
+The islands are part of the Alaska Maritime National Wildlife Refuge.
 The Siberian coast is roughly 500 mi northwest.
 About 77 sqmi in total area, they are mostly rocky and are covered with tundra, with a population of 572 as of the 2010 census.

 Principal islands

 The principal islands are Saint Paul and Saint George.
 The former was named for the Feast of Saints Peter and Paul, on the day of which the island was first encountered by the Russian explorer Gavriil Pribylov; the latter was probably named for the ship sailed by Pribylov.
 The Otter and Walrus islets are near St. Paul.
 The total land area of all the islands is 75.072 sqmi.
 The islands are part of the Bering Sea unit of the Alaska Maritime National Wildlife Refuge.